Dynamical Dark Energy models in light of the latest observations: Dynamical dark energy models

-This scenario is a variant of the original RVM that we propose here for the first time.
-As we shall see, it renders a significant phenomenological output.
-The model has a double threshold at redshifts $z_1$ and $z_2$ ($>z_1$), with the important difference that the $\nu$ parameter of the RVM performs a sign flip at $z_1$ and the vacuum dynamics is switched off for $z>z_2$.
-Despite that the motivation for considering a double threshold is essentially phenomenological in the present analysis, it can be theoretically supported in stringy versions of the RVM, see e.g. \cite{Mavromatos:2021urx,Mavromatos:2020kzj}.
 In this flipped scenario, the VED can experience a transition from a growing to a decreasing evolution with the expansion (if $\nu>0$) or the other way around (if $\nu<0$), hopefully mimicking the behavior that is preferred by current cosmological observations in the context of self-conserved DE models, with a crossing of the phantom divide from phantom to quintessence at $z\sim 0.5$, as explained in the Introduction.
 One cannot exclude a priori that the flipping mechanism may have a preference for choosing negative VED values in some redshift range, depending on whether this feature leads to a better overall fit to the data being used here.
 If the flipped RVM is able to reproduce that behavior or not is something that is not trivial to say at this point and can only be elucidated after we perform the numerical analysis.
 Furthermore, since the flipped RVM is an interacting model, it will be convenient to study its effective equation of state, using the tools that will be described in Sec. \ref{sec:effectiveEoS}.

 For convenience, let us define $\xi^{\pm}=1\pm \nu$, where $\nu$ is the single parameter of the RVM.
 The structure of the flipped RVM is inherited from that of the RVM, but allowing for a sign flip in the value of the $\nu$ parameter in an intermediate redshift range.
 This generates a counter effect in the evolution of the DE, which transits from growing ($\nu<0$) to decreasing ($\nu>0$) behavior with the expansion.
 Specifically, the segmentation of the DE (and corresponding matter density) throughout cosmic history is the following.
 First, in the lowest redshift range, near our time, $0<z<z_1$ ($1>a>a_1$), we have